Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Use this to understand how SSH will connect to a host,' providing context for usage.
-However, it does not mention when not to use it or suggest alternative tools such as ssh_diagnose for troubleshooting.
+The description explicitly says 'Use this to understand how SSH will connect to a host,' which provides clear usage context.
+However, it does not explicitly mention when not to use or provide alternative tools, though the sibling list makes the distinction straightforward.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.